Climate Change and Its Impacts

 The glaciers loss represents more than just melting ice – it signals the breakdown of a natural system that has regulated water for centuries.
 In order to build resilience against climate change and serve a growing population, an integrated and inclusive approach must be taken to managing this finite resource.

-Many low-income and rural areas lack the infrastructure needed to store, purify, and distribute water.
+4. Poor Water Infrastructure: Many low-income and rural areas lack infrastructure needed to store, purify, and distribute water.
 In Pakistan, many villages still rely on open ponds shared with animals.

-Excessive withdrawal of groundwater for farming and industry is causing aquifers to dry up, leading to a permanent decline in water tables.
+5. Overuse of Groundwater: Excessive withdrawal of groundwater for farming and industry causes aquifers to dry up, leading to a permanent decline in water tables.

 Countries Most Affected by Water Scarcity